Excalibur Estate: Parkland covenant

 Campaigners argued that the proposal to build new homes on the site could be subject to legal challenge.
-Prior to the building of the prefabs, the land was parkland.
-The land was donated by the then Governor-General of Australia, Lord Forster to the then London County Council as parkland.
+Prior to the building of the prefabs, the land was parkland, having been donated by the then Governor-General of Australia, Lord Forster to the then London County Council.
 In a 1946 letter, the London County Council promised to return it to parkland once the temporary houses had been cleared.
-When Lewisham council took over the estate in 1965, this letter was then made void, as Lewisham council never agreed to uphold the content of this letter.
-Nor had Excalibur Estate been designated a temporary housing estate.
-Uni-Seco, the prefab manufacturers and builders, never claimed their homes had a limited life span of only 10 years.
+When Lewisham council took over the estate in 1965, this letter was then made void, as Lewisham council never agreed to uphold its content.

+Documentation by Uni-Seco, the prefab manufacturers and builders, countered the Greater London Authority’s claim that the prefabs had a 10 year lifespan, stating that the wartime constructions such as those on the Excalibur Estate were not temporary:

+War-time building suggests “temporary” construction almost automatically, but war-time “SECO” buildings are by no means temporary in the sense that their life is restricted to a few years.
+All the basic materials used in the construction of the system are known, well tested in the usage, and, being themselves of a permanent character, it may be reasonably assumed, therefore, that in their combined form they will prove durable over a long period; subject, of course, to reasonable maintenance being given.

 Parts of the original Forster Memorial Park are still in existence to the west of Excalibur.
-Other housing however separates Excalibur from the remaining parts of the park, so if returning the estate to parkland were to become a reality, Forster Memorial Park would be divided into two parts by Longhill Road and Battersby Road.
+Other housing separates Excalibur from the remaining parts of the park; if the estate was to return to parkland, Forster Memorial Park would thus be divided into two parts by Longhill Road and Battersby Road.

 Redevelopment

-In April 2011, Lewisham Council approved a plan to replace the prefabs with 371 homes.
-Only some of the new homes would be for social housing.
-The project was originally set for completion by 2018, but after delays, all the buildings – apart from the six with Grade II listing – are now due for demolition in 2023.
-The redeveloped estate is due for completion by the end of 2023.
+In April 2011, Lewisham Council approved a plan to replace the prefabs with 371 new homes, including some social housing.
+The project was originally set for completion by 2018, but after delays, all the buildings – apart from the six with Grade II listing – are now being replaced in four phases.
+The third phase was completed in February 2025, with the redeveloped estate due for completion by the late 2020s.